LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 ![2DDiffusionGrid](../assets/2D_Diffusion_Grid.jpg)

 **Figure 1.
 2D Discretization.** *Conservative finite difference grid* for solving the 2D heat diffusion equation.
-Temperature values are defined at the *centroids* (red circles), while heat fluxes are computed at the *vertices* (horizontal flux: blue crosses; vertical flux: green squares). *Ghost nodes* (grey circles) are used to implement *Dirichlet* and *Neumann* boundary conditions.
+Temperature values are defined at the *centroids* (red circles), while heat fluxes are computed at the points inbetween the *vertices* (horizontal flux: blue crosses; vertical flux: green squares). *Ghost nodes* (grey circles) are used to implement *Dirichlet* and *Neumann* boundary conditions.

-To solve each equation at the interior centroid one needs to also consider the temperature information of the adjacent points.
-The position of these points in a finite difference scheme is usually defined by the numerical stencil.
+To solve each equation at the centroid one needs to also consider the temperature information of the adjacent points.
+The position of these points in a finite difference (FD) scheme is usually defined by the numerical stencil.
 For the 2D heat diffusion equation, this is a five-point stencil, which includes a central point, the reference centroid, a point north, east, south, and west thereof.
-The index of these points, which also defines the position of the coefficients, can be defined using the local indices $i$ and $j$, which are the indices of the number of centroids in the horizonal and vertical direction, respectively.
+The index of these points, which also defines the position of the coefficients in the coefficient matrix for each equation in the system of equations, can be defined using the local indices $i$ and $j$.
+The local indices are the indices of the number of centroids in the horizonal and vertical direction, respectively.

-The number of an equation $ii$ in the system of equations assuming a horizontal running scheme of the stencil through the model domain is defined as:
+The equation number $ii$ in the system of equations assuming a horizontal running scheme of the stencil through the model domain is defined as:

 $\begin{equation}
 ii = \left(j-1\right)\cdot{nc_x}+i,